-Based largely on dissolved oxygen data collected in 1992-1993, Braddock Dam was originally listed as fully supporting, but threatened for "fish and other aquatic biota" use because dissolved oxygen levels were observed below the North Dakota water quality standard of 5.0 mg/L as a daily minimum and where up to 10% of representative samples collected during any three year period may be less than this value provided that lethal conditions are avoided.
-For Braddock Dam, low dissolved oxygen levels appear to be related to excessive algal and weed growth due to nutrient loadings.
+Based largely on dissolved oxygen data collected in 1991-1992, Brush Lake was originally listed as fully supporting, but threatened for "fish and other aquatic biota" use because dissolved oxygen levels were observed below the North Dakota water quality standard of 5.0 mg/L as a daily minimum and where up to 10% of representative samples collected during any three year period may be less than this value provided that lethal conditions are avoided.
+During this time period, low dissolved oxygen levels were likely due to excessive algal and weed growth due to nutrient loadings.
+During the 2010-2011 assessment, Brush Lake dissolved oxygen levels exceeded the 5.0 mg/L threshold 94 percent of the time.

-The cycling of nutrients in aquatic ecosystems is largely determined by oxidationreduction (redox) potential and the distribution of dissolved oxygen and oxygendemanding particles (Dodds, 2002).
+The cycling of nutrients in aquatic ecosystems is largely determined by oxidation-reduction (redox) potential and the distribution of dissolved oxygen and oxygen-demanding particles (Dodds, 2002).
 Dissolved oxygen gas has a strong affinity for electrons, and thus influences biogeochemical cycling and the biological availability of nutrients to primary producers such as algae.
 High levels of nutrients can lead to eutrophication, which is defined as the undesirable growth of algae and other aquatic plants.
 In turn, eutrophication can lead to increased biological oxygen demand and oxygen depletion due to the respiration of microbes that decompose the dead algae and other organic material.

-The CNET model indicated that excessive nutrient loading is occurring and is primarily responsible for the low dissolved oxygen levels in Braddock Dam.
 Wetzel (1983) summarized, "The loading of organic matter to the hypolimnion and sediments of productive eutrophic lakes increases the consumption of dissolved oxygen.
 As a result, the oxygen content of the hypolimnion is reduced progressively during the period of summer stratification."